anjanavinod-34/python-for-ML/README.md

 # python-for-ML
-This repository contains notebooks for basic ML
+This repository contains notebooks for basic ML and its alogorithms